How To Manage Cash Flow Cycle For Amazon FBA Stores

 Another great way to generate monthly cash flow is resale royalties.

-This method is very similar to the Amazon FBA referral bonuses but instead of getting paid directly for each sale you get paid every time somebody else sells your item on Amazon.
+This method is very similar to the Amazon FBA referral bonuses,.
+Instead of getting paid directly for each sale, you get paid every time somebody else sells your item on Amazon.

-The best part about this opportunity is that it’s open to everyone and not just a select few, you don’t need a big following on social media or even a popular website in order to make money selling other people’s products!
+The best part about this opportunity is that it’s open to everyone and not just a select few; you don’t need a big following on social media or even a popular website to make money selling other people’s products!

 How does Merch by Amazon work?

 “Merch by Amazon lets anyone upload t-shirt designs and earn royalty fees when their shirt sells.

 Upload high-quality images of your art, illustrations, photographs, or text, and set your price.
 Every time one of your designs sells on Amazon.com, you get paid.”